tkomarlu/ReceiptTrack/README.md

 ### Pre-processing

-Using sklearn’s TFIDFVectorizer (Term Frequency Inverse Document Frequency) on the training data, I converted the product names into multi-dimensional numerical vectors based on calculations involving the keywords and term frequency in the product names.
+Using sklearn’s TFIDFVectorizer (Term Frequency Inverse Document Frequency) on the training data, we converted the product names into multi-dimensional numerical vectors based on calculations involving the keywords and term frequency in the product names.
+This made it so that our sklearn LinearSVC Model